What Is the Title of a Car?

 - Important Info About the Title Assignment: You only get one shot at filling out this information.
 Mistakes are not allowed.
 You will not be able to scratch off, erase, or use white-out to fix mistakes.
-Most commonly the seller puts his or her name and address into the purchaser's slot, essentially selling the car to themselves.
+Most commonly the seller puts their name and address into the purchaser's slot, essentially selling the car to themselves.
 You will need to request a duplicate title and or provide a bill of sale along with a notarized document verifying the sale from the seller depending on which state you reside.

 For example, you sell your car to someone you connected with online.
 He pays you in cash, you sign the title, and he leaves.
 Everyone seems happy.
 However six months later, you get a phone call about your vehicle being impounded after a serious drinking and driving accident.
 The vehicle was driven into several parked cars and you are listed as the owner.
 How is it possible; you sold the vehicle six months ago?
 It is because the buyer never legally put the vehicle in his name.
 Maybe he didn't want to pay the taxes, or maybe he has a revoked driver's license, but it does not matter the reason: if there is no record of sale, you will be liable for the damage caused in the accident.
 Potentially, you could be at risk of being responsible for the driver's actions since you are the current owner of the vehicle.

 Usually, things can be worked out to where you are not held liable.
 Having a copy of the signed title on hand will enable you to clear up any issues a whole lot faster.

 Most insurance carriers will not require the title to be shown to get a car insurance policy, but you will need your title to get your vehicle properly licensed and registered.
 The title also does have helpful information on it to speed up the insurance process.
 Getting quick access to the VIN and lender information on a title can certainly come in handy when getting a quote or making a car insurance change.